ixmanuel/creation-pods/README.md

 ### Alternatives
 - Usage of mapping.
 - Anonymous classes.
-- Passing empty objects that create those who are fully identifiable.
+- Passing empty objects that create those which are fully identifiable.
 - Defining and implementing an interface for each collaboration.

 ### Here is an example that reconstitutes an entity from a data store.